 Danforth Pewter

-Made in Vermont, its items are New Enland musts.
+Made in Vermont, its items are New England musts.
 Find gift items, housewares and jewelry all made from pewter.

 L.L.
 Bean Flagship Store

-A destination for the serious shopper, it’s a must.
-Visit the nearby Freeport, Maine, outpost for iconic wicked good clothing and gear.
+It’s a must-visit destination for the serious shopper.
+Visit the nearby Freeport, Maine, outpost for iconic, wicked-good clothing and gear.

 Cruising